mslot/Bl0g.Infrastructure/README.md

 Set the username and password to what you applied when running the SetUpDockerInfrastructure.ps1.

-If you want to run it in a docker instance, remember to set
+If you want to run it in a docker instance, remember to set this in the csproj file:

 	<PropertyGroup>
    		<DockerfileRunArguments>--network bl0g_network</DockerfileRunArguments>
 	</PropertyGroup>

-in the Bl0g.Migrations.Console csproj file.
+This has been set in the in the Bl0g.Migrations.Console csproj file.
+If you want another network, then remember to change it before running it from Visual Studio.
 This network is created by the docker-compose file.

 If you want to run it as a normal console application, apply the docker host ip.